karthikbhat46/app/README.md

 `<script src='path to my directive.js'></script>`

-3. inject `app.home` to your angular.module statement
+3. inject `app.d1` to your angular.module statement

 4. use it like: